 Perhaps the most common emergency is the accidental erasure of data from a storage medium.
 These erasures are generally caused by system crashes, disk crashes, loss of electrical power, voltage spikes, and human errors.
-If you have repeated system crashes, perform tape dumps for use by the System Analyst.
+If the system crashes repeatedly, perform tape dumps for use by the System Analyst.